Audioboo/api/sections/followers.md

 `GET /account/followers?find[user_id]=11`

-You can supply multiple, comma-separated id's to restrict to a series of users, to find if any of the Audioboo team are following you, try:
+You can supply multiple, comma-separated id's to restrict to a series of users, to find if any of the audioBoom team are following you, try:

 `GET /account/followers?find[user_id]=12,17,5,30,16`